 Unique Device Identification System

-Need for Unique Device Identification System?
+Need Unique Device Identification System For Medical Devices?

 Identification and traceability of the medical devices by means of Unique Device Identification System will enhance the post-market safety-related activities which would lead to:

 - Improved incident reporting;

 - Targeted Field Safety Corrective Actions (FSCA);

 - Better monitoring by the Competent Authorities;

 - Improved policies on the purchase and disposal of waste and on the management of stocks by health institutions and other economic operators; and

 - Compatibility with other authentication systems already in place.

 The UDI system is comprised of the following: